MerchantPug/Origins-Addon-Multiloader-Template/README.md

 Origins Multiloader's Common module references Origins Forge, this is because it has a compatibility layer for Origins Fabric's code.

 ## Special Thanks
-- Darkhax and Jared - The developers of the Multiloader Template that this is based on.
+- Darkhax and Jared - The developers of the MultiLoader Template that this is based on.
 - Apace100 - The developer of Origins Fabric. 😎
 - EdwinMindcraft - The developer of Origins Forge especially for maintaining a compatibility layer with Origins Fabric making this whole project possible.
 - LimonBlaze - Basically rewriting the entire project from what it originally was.
 If there's anybody to thank, it's you.